gottagofaster236/SonicVisualSplit/README.md

 - Same for Sonic 2's *Sky Chase* and *Wing Fortress*.
 If you die on one of those levels, you'll have to manually undo the split.

 ## Troubleshooting
-- If LiveSplit crashes on startup, run it as administrator.
 - If the component fails to recognize too many frames (when it writes a dash instead of a recognized time), check your settings.
 Make sure you've selected the correct video mode and the correct game.